arduino/arduino-pro-content/content/tutorials/portenta-h7/ec-ard-3wirevalve/content.md

+---
+title: Connecting and Controlling a Motorized Ball Valve
+coverImage: assets/ec_ard_gs_cover.svg?sanitize=true
+tags: [Edge Control, Motorised Valve, Irrigation, Getting Started]
+description: This tutorial will give you an overview of the core features of the board, setup the development environment and introduce the APIs required to program the board.
+---

-# Controlling a Motorized Ball Valve
+# Connecting and Controlling a Motorized Ball Valve

 ## Overview

 A ball valve is a form of quarter-turn [valve](https://en.wikipedia.org/wiki/Valve) which uses a hollow, perforated and pivoting ball to control flow of liquids and gasses through it.
 This tutorial will guide you to connect the board a 3 Wire-Valve and write a sketch that controls basic operation such as the opening and closing of the valves.